rsmusllp/king-phisher/docs/source/server/graphql/example_queries.rst

 users table.
 The query includes the necessary information to perform subsequent queries to iterate over all entries.

-.. 'none' has to be used because at this type pygments does not support graphql
+.. 'none' has to be used because pygments does not support graphql at this time

 .. code-block:: none